Educator WorkshopsProfessional development workshops designed to help educators incorporate Latin American and Caribbean content into the classroom.

 Interested in Studying Abroad as an Educator?

 The Center for Latin American and Caribbean Studies offers K-14 educators funding to travel abroad and participate in programs offered at the University of Kansas.
 This can be an opportunity to gain overseas experience, develop language acquisition, and hone professional development skills!
-Inquire about the opportunity by contacting CLACS Assistant Director, Aron Muci.
+Inquire about the opportunity by contacting CLACS Director, Brent Metz.

 Spanish Immersion Retreat